hanzopgp/NeuralNetworkFromScratch/README.md

 ## How to use

->I'm currently thinking of an example to show how this network will be working.
+>I'm currently thinking of examples.
+I will demonstrate how to use this neural network once it is done.

 ## How does it work